What Is a TACACS Server? TACACS+ Explained vs RADIUS Guide

 How Does a TACACS+ Server Work?

-Yes.
-The TACACS+ protocol is a more modern, secure version of TACACS.
+Yes, they differ significantly.
 TACACS was the original standard for authentication and access control.
 However, as the technology evolved, Cisco introduced and documented TACACS+ through the Internet Engineering Task Force in the 1990s.
-They’re fundamentally similar, but TACACS+ offers a number of improvements over TACACS, including:

 Is TACACS Obsolete?